Let’s face it: if parenting were an emotion, it would be vulnerability.

 Five fun facts about me:

 - I read everything I can get my hands on about the brain — with a specific focus on how it affects pregnancy, birth and new parenting.
+I even hold a Masters Level Certificate in Interpersonal Neurobiology!
+It’s the closest I’ll ever get to becoming a neurobiologist.

 - I always dreamed of being a rock star, and I live that dream singing with a local band, Karaoke From Hell, as often as my schedule will allow.